Schools for specific purposes (SSPs)

 SSPs provide intensive levels of support in a specialised setting and a range of support services, depending on the needs of the students.
 They also have smaller class sizes due to the student's higher needs, and they support students from Kindergarten to Year 12.

 Where there is the capacity, a student with significant support needs can enrol at four years of age and repeat their kindergarten year.

-SSPs review the placement of each student annually.
-Reviews consider all aspects of a student's personalised learning and support, including whether or not the current placement is best meeting their learning and support needs.
+SSPs review the placement of each of their students annually or when required.
+These reviews consider all aspects of a student's personalised learning and support, including whether or not the current placement is best meeting their learning and support needs.

 Other schools for specific purposes

-Other schools for specific purposes support students facing particular challenges, such as disruption to their education due to ill health or injury, complex learning difficulties or emotional issues.
+Other schools for specific purposes provide intensive levels of support for students who have disruptions to their education due to ill health or injury, complex learning difficulties or significant mental health needs.

 Hospital schools provide educational services for students who are inpatients in some hospitals in NSW.
 Hospital schools provide an emotionally supportive environment and assist students to return to school after hospitalisation with as little disruption as possible.

 Tutorial centres and programs cater for students who have been identified as requiring intensive behavioural and educational support.
 Tutorial centres and programs generally cater for students in years 5 to 12.